xeonmobius/xeonmobius.github.io/README.md

-# Data Science Protfolio by Shannon Chowdhury
+# Data Science Portfolio by Shannon Chowdhury

 This page will display all the data science projects I have created.
 I will try to provide a brief overview of each project.
 Projects are separated as Kaggle and Non Kaggle projects